 - Enable Azure Connect on Azure nodes.
 In SP2, you can enable Azure Connect with your Azure nodes.
 With Azure Connect, you can enable connectivity between Azure nodes and on-premises endpoints that have the Azure Connect agent installed.
 This can help provide access from Azure nodes to UNC file shares and license servers on-premises.
 For the Beta, a limited preview of this feature is enabled.
 You can use the Remote Desktop functionality to install the Azure Connect agent on your Azure nodes, and associate the Azure nodes with an on-premise group through the Azure portal in order to experiment with this feature.

 - New diagnostic tests for Azure nodes.
-SP2 includes three new diagnostic tests in the Windows Azure test suite.
-The Windows Azure Firewall Ports Test verifies connectivity between the head node and Windows Azure.
-You can run this test before you deploy Azure nodes to make sure that any existing firewall is configured to allow for deployment, scheduler, and broker communication between the head node and Windows Azure.
-The Windows Azure Services Connection Test verifies that the services that are running on the head node can connect to Windows Azure by using the subscription information and certificates that are specified in an Azure node template.
+SP2 includes three new diagnostic tests in the Microsoft Azure test suite.
+The Microsoft Azure Firewall Ports Test verifies connectivity between the head node and Microsoft Azure.
+You can run this test before you deploy Azure nodes to make sure that any existing firewall is configured to allow for deployment, scheduler, and broker communication between the head node and Microsoft Azure.
+The Microsoft Azure Services Connection Test verifies that the services that are running on the head node can connect to Microsoft Azure by using the subscription information and certificates that are specified in an Azure node template.
 The Template test parameter lets you specify which node template to test.
-The Windows Azure MPI Communication Test runs a simple MPI ping-pong test between pairs of Azure nodes to verify that MPI communication is working.
+The Microsoft Azure MPI Communication Test runs a simple MPI ping-pong test between pairs of Azure nodes to verify that MPI communication is working.

 The following features are new in job scheduling: